Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/donald-trump-and-stop-and-frisk-laws-in-california.md

 +++
-categories = "Blog ,Criminal Law ,Federal Crime, State Crime" date = 2022-11-10T18:30:00Z pfd_file = ""
+categories = "Blog  "
+date = 2022-11-10T18:30:00Z
+pfd_file = ""
 summary = "During the presidential debates this week Donald Trump touted the tactics of “stop-and-frisk” as a way of combating urban crime.
 The controversial policing tactic was actually deemed unconstitutional by a federal judge.
-Below we discuss the stop-and-frisk laws that exist in California and what to do if you are stopped and arrested or held by" title = "Donald Trump and Stop-and-Frisk Laws in California" url = "/blog/donald-trump-stopandfrisk-laws-california/"
+Below we discuss the stop-and-frisk laws that exist in California and what to do if you are stopped and arrested or held by" tags = ["Criminal Law", "Federal Crime", "State Crime"] title = "Donald Trump and Stop-and-Frisk Laws in California" url = "/blog/donald-trump-stopandfrisk-laws-california/"